terra-money/LocalTerra/README.md

 ### Modifying Node Configuration

-You can modify the node configuration of your validator in `terracore/config/config.toml` and `terracore/config/app.toml`.
+You can modify the node configuration of your validator in `config/config.toml` and `config/app.toml`.

 ### Modifying Genesis

-If you need to change the `genesis.json` file, you can alter it in `terracore/config/genesis.json`.
+If you need to change the `genesis.json` file, you can alter it in `config/genesis.json`.
+This will get loaded when you reset your LocalTerra network.

 ## Accounts